materiaraiding/materiaraiding-old/_ultimate/fru.md

 Here is a timeline of events:

-After sorting the starting positions, **10s Fire Debuff** players will step out to take their AOE between their respective Traffic Light and the wall.
-If you are an **Ice** debuff stay stacked in middle.
+After sorting the starting positions, **10s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** players will step out to take their AOE between their respective Traffic Light and the wall.
+If you are an **Ice debuff{% include status.html name="Spell-in-Waiting: Dark Blizzard III" %}** stay stacked in middle.

 Shortly after, the first set of Traffic Lights will go off.
 Players can essentially just stare at their Traffic Light until the spinning arrow appears around its base for an indication of when they should step out to bait.
 At the same time, the 1st set of Rewinds will go off.
-Players with **Water/Gaze** should loose spread mid, with **Water standing on the direct center**.
+Players with **Water{% include status.html name="Spell-in-Waiting: Dark Water III" %}/Gaze{% include status.html name="Spell-in-Waiting: Shadoweye" %}** should loose spread mid, with **Water{% include status.html name="Spell-in-Waiting: Dark Water III" %} standing on the direct center**.

-It is important **Gaze** players don't stack right on top of eachother as the may accidentally gaze one another later.
-Players with **Eruption** should stand just in front of their Traffic light.
+It is important **Gaze{% include status.html name="Spell-in-Waiting: Shadoweye" %}** players don't stack right on top of eachother as the may accidentally gaze one another later.
+Players with **Eruption{% include status.html name="Spell-in-Waiting: Dark Eruption" %}** should stand just in front of their Traffic light.

-Afterwards **20s Fire Debuff** players will step out to take their AOE.
+Afterwards **20s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** players will step out to take their AOE.

 The second set of baits and rewinds will then go off.
-Use the same prio as before: **Water/Gaze** mid, **Eruptions** on Traffic Lights.
+Use the same prio as before: **Water{% include status.html name="Spell-in-Waiting: Dark Water III" %}/Gaze{% include status.html name="Spell-in-Waiting: Shadoweye" %}** mid, **Eruptions{% include status.html name="Spell-in-Waiting: Dark Eruption" %}** on Traffic Lights.
 If you have nothing to do just AFK.

-The **30s Fire Debuff** players will then step out to take their AOEs.
+The **30s Fire Debuff{% include status.html name="Spell-in-Waiting: Dark Fire III" %}** players will then step out to take their AOEs.

 The final set of Traffic Light baits will then go off and everyone will stack mid. **ALL players should look OUT of the arena towards their clockspot.**

-Rewind will pull everyone back to their recorded position and the **Water Stack**, **Gazes** and **Eruptions** will all go off at once.
+Rewind will pull everyone back to their recorded position and the **Water Stack{% include status.html name="Spell-in-Waiting: Dark Water III" %}**, **Gazes{% include status.html name="Spell-in-Waiting: Shadoweye" %}** and **Eruptions{% include status.html name="Spell-in-Waiting: Dark Eruption" %}** will all go off at once.